If you are looking for results during the race, the links are on the homepage of the website.

 McMenamins Grand Lodge located at 3505 Pacific Avenue, Forest Grove, OR 97116 (503) 992-9533 Toll Free (877) 992-9530.
 Click here for McMenamins Grand Lodge Website

 they have rooms with a bunk bed that sleeps two for a low rate or they have rooms with twin or Queen beds.
 All there rooms are very reasonably priced.
-They only have rooms for mid week, Sat night are already sold out

 You can't miss the Grand Lodge in Forest Grove.
 Hotels in the area don't typically feature stately columns or expansive gardens.
 Inside, guestrooms at the Grand Lodge have added personality, with whimsical artwork, original porcelain sinks and historic charm.
 Guests may choose from rooms with private baths or convenient shared bathrooms down each hall.
 The hotel's bunk rooms feature bunk beds and original porcelain sinks.
 Overnight guests can enjoy complimentary use of the outdoor, heated soaking pool.